usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 In this module, you’ll learn techniques to help you cultivate your mindset around change and thus, respond productively when you encounter setbacks and pushback.
 Specifically, you’ll learn:

-* Characteristics of a “growth mindset.”
+* Characteristics of a “growth mindset”
-* Wellness rituals and techniques that can enhance your performance during transition.
+* Wellness rituals and techniques that can enhance your performance during transition
-* How resilience and a growth mindset help you take risks and innovate.
+* How resilience and a growth mindset help you take risks and innovate
-* How to positively respond to negative feedback and failure by analyzing the situation and adjusting your approach.
+* How to positively respond to negative feedback and failure by analyzing the situation and adjusting your approach
-* How to differentiate between situations where it makes sense to continue pushing for change and others where you may need to redirect.
+* How to differentiate between situations where it makes sense to continue pushing for change and others where you may need to redirect

 ---
-## Cultivating Your Growth Mindset
+## Cultivating your growth mindset

 Consider another example: Walt Disney had great success with 1994’s The Lion King.
 However, the company struggled thereafter, producing a series of movies that lacked the same popularity with audiences.
 Then, Disney acquired Pixar in 2006\.
 Ed Catmull, current president of Disney and Animation and Pixar, describes what happened thereafter in this book, *Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration*.
 As Catmull describes it, “Creativity has to do with problem solving…the issue is that companies and the officer ... put blocks in the way – well-meaning, trying to think they’re being safe or help things along, but in fact they’re throwing blocks up.”
 By removing those blocks and adopting Pixar’s culture of risk-taking, the Disney Animation team has since created a series of hits like *Tangled* and *Frozen*—their biggest hits since *The Lion King*.
 And as Catmull says, “Here’s the key takeaway – it’s largely the same people who were there when they were failing.
 All we were doing was trying to remove the roadblocks.”